Hannibal96/ImageCaptionProject/README.md

 from the images (Encoder) - for this part we decided to use a pretrained **Resnet-50**
 2. an attention mechanism that weights the image features -
-3. Embeddings for the tokens in the captions - loading pretrained word embeddings is optional
+3. Embeddings for the tokens in the captions -  [*Pre-trained word embeddings*](https://pytorch.org/text/stable/vocab.html#glove) added as optional
 4. An RNN that generates captions to describe the weighted image features (Decoder) - We will use an LSTM